LinuxSystemsEngineer/ubuntu_2404_ansible_dev_env/README.md

 # Ubuntu Linux Setup with Ansible

 ## Overview
 This project automates the setup of a Ubuntu 24.04 LTS system using Ansible.
-It includes tasks such as installing dnf packages, creating directories, configuring user environments, and more.
+It includes tasks such as installing apt packages, creating directories, configuring user environments, and more.
 The playbook, called the `main.yml` file, runs multiple tasks in the `./tasks` directory.

 ## Requirements
 - git